Coffee Lifestyle – Keeping an Eye on Your Spending

 October 8, 2018 | By Louis Tully

 The workweek grind often feels automatic.
-Routine has been molded into our day-to-day lives so much so that it feels nearly impossible to do anything differently.
+From the time we wake up to the time we lay our heads down to go to sleep, a routine has been molded into our day-to-day lives so much so that it feels nearly impossible to do anything differently.
 It’s as if we’re just like these machines performing multiple preprogrammed functions every day.
 Everything from our morning coffee to our after-dinner activities is repeated without skipping a beat.

 The average coffee costs roughly $3.00 a cup (closer to $4.00 from Starbucks).
 If you buy one coffee a day every day for a month, you’re racking up a sizable bill of at least a $100 – that’s a lot to spend on coffee!
 You can drastically reduce this cost buy making your own coffee at home.
 Invest in a good-sized travel-tumbler and pour yourself a cup to go.
+Between the cost of the coffee maker and the tumbler, your investment will pay for itself in no time even with the cost of coffee grounds and creamer.
 You’ll save more money and time!

 Coffee is one thing, but the ‘buying lunch’ habit is a tough one to break.
 Mostly because it’s easy to forget to pack a lunch the night before and there’s just not enough time to pack one in the morning.
 Solution?
 Food prep!
 Instead, of piecing together a lunch from thin air every night, try prepping your lunches in plastic food containers ahead of time.
 Your lunches don’t have to be extravagant.
 A chicken salad will do.
 Though you might be tempted to head out for lunch with your coworkers, the money you’ll save is totally worth staying behind with your brown bag lunch.